corona-warn-app/cwa-server/README.md

 ## Contributors

-The German government requested SAP SE and Deutsche Telekom AG to develop the Corona-Warn-App.
-Deutsche Telekom is providing the infrastructure technology and is to operate and run the backend for the app in a safe, scalable, and stable manner.
-SAP is responsible for app development and the exposure notification backend.
-Development teams from both SAP and Deutsche Telekom are therefore contributing to this project.
-At the same time, commitment to open source means that all interested parties are being enabled **and encouraged** to contribute and become part of this developer community.
+The German government has asked SAP and Deutsche Telekom to develop the Corona-Warn-App for Germany as open source software.
+Deutsche Telekom is providing the network and mobile technology and will operate and run the backend for the app in a safe, scalable and stable manner.
+SAP is responsible for the app development, its framework and the underlying platform.
+Therefore, development teams of SAP and Deutsche Telekom are contributing to this project.
+At the same time our commitment to open source means that we are enabling -in fact encouraging- all interested parties to contribute and become part of its developer community.

 ## Repositories